 A kilowatt hour (kWh) is the equivalent of 1000 watts of energy for 1 hour.
 Domestic electricity bills are detailed in terms of kWh of consumption and electricity generated from solar PV systems is measured in kWh of production.

 What is a kilowatt peak?

 A kilowatt peak is the standard measure for output of a PV system.
 Essentially it is the output of a PV system when tested under 1,000 watts per m2 of solar irradiance.
 Kilowatt peak is meaningful in drawing comparisons between different manufacturers’ products but does not reflect the true output of a system in the UK.
-Typically in the UK a well sited 4kwp system will produce 3334kwh of electricity per year.
+Typically in our region a well sited 4kwp system will produce in excess of 3500kWh of electricity per year.